Getting Started With Molecular Dynamics Simulation

 Figure 1: deep vs shallow potential energy surface (PES).
 The image depicts a two dimensional PES for simplicity; the actual PES is in an n-dimensional space, in which n is the number of internal coordinates plus one.

 Another significant functionality of molecular dynamics simulations is studying the time evolution of an atomistic system.
-In many studies, we do not explore the system’s equilibrium properties, but the path to reaching the equilibrium state is important for us.
-Sometimes we want to know whether a specific result is possible.
+In many cases, we are not interested in finding the system’s equilibrium properties; instead, the path to reaching equilibrium is important to us.
+Sometimes, we need to determine if a particular molecular process is feasible.
 For example, consider a situation where we study the permeation of a molecule through a membrane.
-Here, we can devise a system in which the membrane is prone to a set of molecules and perform a molecular dynamics simulation.
-If the simulation time is long enough, the system’s time evolution can assess the membrane’s permeability.
+Here, we can devise a system where the membrane is exposed to a specific set of molecules and then conduct a molecular dynamics simulation.
+If the simulation time is sufficiently long, the system’s time evolution can determine the membrane’s permeability.

-What is a force field in molecular dynamics simulation?
+What are force fields in molecular dynamics simulation?

-As I mentioned earlier, molecular dynamics simulation is basically solving the Newtonian equation of motion.
+As I mentioned earlier, molecular dynamics simulation basically solves the Newtonian equation of motion.
 According to Newtonian physics, we can calculate force from the derivative of potential energy ( MD simulations: potential energy equation ).
 The energy of an atomistic system is the function of its electronic structure and is called electronic energy.
 Thus, we need to determine electronic energy first.
 In classical molecular dynamics simulation, electronic energy is considered a parametric function of the nuclear coordinates rather than the result of solving the laborious Schrodinger equation.
-The MD parameters can be fit to experimental or high-level ab-initio pre-computed data.
+The MD parameters can be fit to match experimental or high-level ab initio pre-computed data.

 bonded and non-bonded interactions in molecular dynamics force field.